 Author: Katharina Healing

 Honey - the liquid gold for sweet enjoyment.
 We spread it on our morning bread, refine salads or caramelize fruit with it.
 Nevertheless, there are more and more problems associated with the production of honey.
 For one, are bees increasingly from Aussterben threatened if nothing changes in the way honey is produced.
-On the other hand, the quality of the honey can fluctuate greatly and ultimately even harm the body more than it is good.
+On the other hand, the Quality of honey fluctuate greatly and ultimately harm the body more than it is good.

 But how do you recognize high quality organic honey and which are the best?